Home buyer's Guide to Better Credit

-A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
+Most people usually have a score of 650, but scores are tiered from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit extended to you in the form of a mortgage loan.
-Some of the factors in calculating your FICO score include:
+A low score is just that and often means you can't get a loan.
+Some of the factors in determining your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 Lenders want to be positive that allowing you a loan isn't a risk for them.
 Your credit score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
 You'll need a score of at least 740 to get a acceptable interest rate.
 You can get approved for a mortgage loan with a lower score, but the interest accrued over the life of the loan could be more than double that of an individual with a better FICO score.

 Improving your FICO is the best way to ease into buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.

 You want a higher score, but how do you get there?
 Building your FICO score takes time.
 It can be rare to make a significant stride change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
 You'll improve your credit score by using these tips: